-As outlined in the Self Evaluation of December 15, 2015, report specifically on Standard IV.B.1-"The institutional chief executive officer (CEO) has primary responsibility for the quality of the institution.
+As outlined in the Self Evaluation of December 15, 2015, report specifically on Standard IV.B.1 "The institutional chief executive officer (CEO) has primary responsibility for the quality of the institution.
 The CEO provides effective leadership in planning, organizing, budgeting, selecting, and developing personnel, and assessing institutional effectiveness."

 I have been and will continue to rely on the very capable team of vice presidents to assist in running the college in the absence of a full-time president.
 We continue to work as a team and have had at least monthly cabinet meetings to discuss continued operation of the college in these unusual times.
-Initiatives include best uses of HEERF funding and implementation of projects and financial assistance to students, management of the college's COVID-19 response plan; securing funding for the student center at National Campus, a teaching clinic at National Campus, and the multi-purpose building for Kosrae Campus; planning for an increase in career and technical education offerings; preparation for presentation of the 2023 budget to Executive Budget Review Committee (EBRC); and review of the college mission, values, and strategic directions in preparation of the next 5-year integrated educational master plan.
+Initiatives include best uses of HEERF funding and implementation of projects and financial assistance to students, management of the college's COVID-19 response plan; finalizing contracts for the student center at National Campus, a teaching clinic at National Campus, and the multi-purpose building for Kosrae Campus; planning for an increase in career and technical education offerings; presentation of the 2023 budget to Education Committee members of FSM Congress, and preparation of the next 5-year integrated educational master plan.